-As a First Year student, you will be taught by our gifted faculty.
+As a first-year student, you will be taught by our gifted faculty.
 Many faculty members hold academic chairs at the Law School and are the authors on the leading law casebooks in the subjects they teach.
+First-year law student classes are required.

 An introduction to civil litigation, from commencement of an action through disposition on appeal, studied in the context of the federal procedural system.
-Also, a detailed consideration of federalism and ascertainment of applicable law; jurisdiction, process, and venue; and former adjudication.
+Also, a detailed consideration of federalism and ascertainment of applicable law, jurisdiction, process, venue, and former adjudication.

-A study of basic American constitutional law, including judicial review, some structural aspects of the Constitution as developed particularly in light of the passage of the Civil War amendments, and certain of its rights provisions.
+A study of basic American constitutional law, including structural aspects of the Constitution and certain rights provisions.

 An introduction to the nature, functions, and processes of exchange, contract, and contract law.
 The course focuses on the predominant rules and principles governing contract and related obligation, including the substantive reasons underlying the rules and principles.